The UConn Co-op: A Legacy

 Applicants are encouraged to speak with recommenders early in the process, allowing them ample time to write and submit letters of recommendation.
 We understand that extenuating circumstances and busy schedules can make it difficult for recommenders to submit letters by the deadline.
 Applicants need to make every effort to ensure letters are submitted and their application is complete by the deadline.
 To ensure fairness to all applicants, complete applications will receive priority consideration for funding.

-Yes, your Co-op Legacy Fellowship project can be part of longer-term involvement in research or creative activity.
+Yes, your Co-op Legacy Fellowship project can be part of longer-term involvement in research or creative activity, though it is expected that the majority of the project take place during the summer.
 In preparing your Fellowship application, it is important that you articulate the goals and outcomes specific to the summer portion of the larger project and build your budget to reflect the costs of your summer work.

-If you have questions about Co-op Legacy Fellowship or the application process, contact program coordinator Melissa Berkey at email@example.com or schedule an appointment via AdvApp.uconn.edu under “Enrichment Programs.”
+If you have questions about Co-op Legacy Fellowship or the application process, schedule an appointment with program coordinator Melissa Berkey or contact her through email at firstname.lastname@example.org.

 OUR staff are available to meet with applicants to provide feedback about the strengths and weaknesses the review committee identified in their proposals.
 We will not provide rubrics, scores, or name the reviewers of particular proposals.
-Please contact program coordinator Melissa Berkey at firstname.lastname@example.org or schedule an appointment via AdvApp.uconn.edu under “Enrichment Programs.”
+Please schedule an appointment with program coordinator Melissa Berkey or contact her through email at email@example.com.

 Forms and Materials